Changes in V3

 date.

-Improved experience for more complex room needs, such as group and family searches - see Guest details and room allocation.
+Improved experience for more complex room needs, such as group and family searches.